 In preparing for the Foreign Service Exam, most will rely on the Department of State’s FSO page for their guidance.
-However, as you will quickly learn, this site is very data driven and really adds no real sustenance to how to pass the FSO exam or even score higher on the Foreign Service test.
+However, as you will quickly learn, this site is very data-driven and really adds no real sustenance to how to pass the FSO exam or even score higher on the Foreign Service test.

-Instead, you’ll receive a very bland upright approach and are left to fend for yourself; something that is very hard to do when we are talking about test that has a pass rate less than 20%.
+Instead, you’ll receive a very bland upright approach and are left to fend for yourself; something that is very hard to do when we are talking about the test that has a pass rate less than 20%.
 Let that sink in for a bit.

 So, to help you out, I’ve created my very own version of what the State Department won’t do…I’ll give you real information that you can use to help improve your chances of passing so that you can join the Foreign Service exam pass rate group, and not be among the failures.

-In the following sections, I will not only give you a personal take on each facet of the FSOT test process, but will also provide you with adequate resources to help improve your knowledge.
+In the following sections, I will not only give you a personal take on each facet of the FSOT test process but will also provide you with adequate resources to help improve your knowledge.
 Some will be external sites, and others might be more detailed discussions on this website.

 So, let’s begin.

 The Steps in the FSOT Test Process

 Before we get into how to pass the FSO exam itself, I want to take you through each facet of the Foreign Service exam and give you a Foreign Service Officer’s take on each area.
 So, even if you read State’s version, you might want to check this out and not skip.

 First things first, you’ll need to register.
 Here are a couple of things you should know about the process:

 - FSOT Test registration will open up five weeks before the scheduled test